Efficient Post-Training Refinement of Latent Reasoning in Large Language Models

 To this end, we draw inspiration from two complementary lines of research.
 For the challenge of providing directional guidance in reasoning embedding updates, we are inspired by reinforcement learning from human feedback (RLHF)~\cite{ouyang2022training}, where learning from relative performance comparisons has demonstrated superior efficiency and effectiveness compared to relying solely on absolute supervision.
 For the challenge of stabilizing recursive updates, we take inspiration from the success of momentum-based optimization techniques in deep learning~\cite{qian1999momentum}, which demonstrate the importance of adaptively integrating historical and current information to achieve smoother and more stable convergence.

-Thus, we propose a lightweight post-training framework to refine the latent reasoning embeddings, built upon two novel strategies: \begin{itemize} [nosep] \item \textbf{Contrastive Reasoning Feedback Search.} To infer updated directions in the latent reasoning space, we pass the current reasoning embedding through both a strong and a weak LLM to obtain enhanced embeddings.
-We derive a contrastive direction by comparing the outputs of strong and weak models, and use its gradient with respect to the current embedding to guide the reasoning embedding update. \item \textbf{Residual Embedding Refinement.} To ensure stable updates in the latent reasoning space, we blend the current reasoning embedding with its previous state using a residual weighting parameter.
+Thus, we propose a lightweight post-training framework to refine the intermediate latent reasoning embeddings, built upon two novel strategies: \begin{itemize} [nosep] \item \textbf{Contrastive Reasoning Feedback Search.} To infer updated directions in the latent reasoning space, we pass the current reasoning embedding through both a strong and a weak model to obtain enhanced embeddings.
+We derive a contrastive direction by comparing the outputs of strong and weak models, and use its gradient concerning the current embedding to guide the embedding update.
+The strong model is only better relative to the weak one, and does not limit the performance of the final method.

+\item \textbf{Residual Embedding Refinement.} To ensure stable updates in the latent space, we blend the current reasoning embedding with its previous state using a residual weighting strategy.
 This interpolation smooths the transition between steps and prevents abrupt shifts in the reasoning process.
 As a result, the model achieves more consistent convergence across multi-step latent reasoning. \end{itemize}